JLin37/RedditStormProject.github.io/README.md

 ```
 pip install streamparse
 ```
-*one thing to note, is that you should place storm into system path, so it can be reached by streamparse.
+*one thing to note, is that you should place storm into system path, so it can be reached by streamparse.*

-Once this is setup and install let's getting into coding.
+Once this is setup and installed let's getting into coding.
 We saw early the idea behind topology, bolts and spouts, now we will look at how to implement it in code.

 First we have the topology:
 ```python
 from streamparse import Grouping, Topology
 ```
-Import methods from the streamparse class to import is Grouping and Topology.
+Import methods from the streamparse class: Grouping and Topology.
 Grouping is the way in which storm determines how to distrubute the data.
 We have:
 - Shuffle grouping: Tuples are randomly distributed across the bolt’s tasks in a way such that each bolt is guaranteed to get an equal number of tuples.
 This is the default grouping if no other is specified.
 - Fields grouping: The stream is partitioned by the fields specified in the grouping.
 For example, if the stream is grouped by the “user-id” field, tuples with the same “user-id” will always go to the same task, but tuples with different “user-id”’s may go to different tasks.